terrordayvg/Authentication-of-QKD/README.rst

         2) Build docker in cmd with command eg.: docker build -t auth-project .

-        3) Run docker with pytest for testing functions with command eg.: docker run auth-project -m pytest Testing
+        3) Run docker with pytest for testing functions with command eg.: docker run auth-project -m pytest tests

         4) Run docker for chosen file eg. main.py file, the command should be: docker run auth-project main.py